The Act of Making a Cup of Tea as Self-Care

 Step 2: Bring said water to a gentle boil.
 Take a moment while you wait to breathe deeply.
 Help is on the way.
 Maybe you’ll check the temperature, maybe not

 Step 3: Place your tea bag or loose leaf infuser* into your favorite mug.

 Step 4: Pour the hot water into the mug.

 Step 5: Steep.

 Step 6: Add lemon, honey, or milk, if you’d like.

 Step 8: Take a seat in a cozy place, relax, and enjoy.
 Concentrate on the sensation of warmth, the aroma of serenity, and feeling of peace.
 Sip slowly and with intention until gone.

 Step 9: Take that sense of peace with you as you move to conquer the rest of your day.

 Do you drink tea?
 What’s your favorite kind?
 Tell me all about it in the comments below!

-FTC: Some of the links are affiliate link and I will earn a small commission if you purchase products using these links.
+FTC: Some of the links are affiliate link, denoted with a *, and I will earn a small commission if you purchase products using these links.
 Thanks for supporting Laurel and Iron!